ashthomasweb/client--looseleashdog.com/README.md

 * [Status](#status)
 * [Contact](#contact)

-## General info
+## General Info
 A full stack site built for local business owner/operator.
-The client's advertising platform revolves around Instagram.
+The client's previous advertising platform revolved around Instagram.
 The purpose of this site is to bring the client's advertising strength to a blog where traffic, link-thru's, and affiliate sales can be generated.

 Additionally, the client wants the ability to create publicly available educational content that furthers her development as a professional and brings value to her community at large.
 This site provides her all the means to do so without a heavy CMS.

 ## Live Version
 (https://www.dev.looseleashdog.com)